Welcome to today's edition of the Rush 24-7 podcast.

 Exactly right.

-I uh I didn't watch much of it either, I must confess.
+I didn't watch much of it either, I must confess.

-Yeah, peach are gonna be one of them, and then and then there's one more that we're working deciding uh probably not gonna do lemon because people can add lemon to their tea anytime they want, but you can't, for example, put pomegranate in there.
+And then there's one more that we're working deciding probably not going to do lemon because people can add lemon to their tea anytime they want.

-Not saying it's gonna be pomegranate.
+Not saying it's going to be pomegranate.

-I'm just in fact I'm trying to throw competitors off.
+I'm just, in fact, I'm trying to throw competitors off.

 But we're working on two other flavors.

-So we did a taste session last night, and I must confess, and I uh I had one computer left to upgrade OS 10 Lion, set that up.
+And I must confess, I had one computer left to upgrade to OS 10 Lion, set that up.

-So um did that and what I didn't say that that's true, but if you're still using that stuff, you deserve to have it wiped out.
+But if you're still using that stuff, you deserve to have it wiped out.

 This is it.